artscorestudio/user-bundle/Resources/doc/index.md

 # Artscore Studio User Bundle

 User Bundle is a Symfony 2+ bundle for create and manager users in Symfony application.
+This bundle is an "abstract" bundle who centralize commons features around user entity managment additionnal to the FOSUserBundle for a better and faster integration in Artscore Studio Framework.
+So, this bundle is not for a generic use (like components) but for my own needs.
 This package is a part of Artscore Studio Framework.

 IMPORTANT NOTICE: This bundle is still under development.
 Any changes will be done without prior notice to consumers of this package.
 Of course this code will become stable at a certain point, but for now, use at your own risk.